You can use this menu to navigate the FAQs, or download the PDF here:

 13. Can I select data for a group of routes, rather than one route at a time?

 Yes, you can use the ‘O&D Pairs’ feature at the bottom of the Schedule Capacity report and the Schedule Power Table.
-Clicking on ‘O&D Pairs’ gives you an option to manually enter up to XXX O&D pairs or you can paste in a selection of O&D pairs from another source.
+Clicking on ‘O&D Pairs’ gives you an option to manually enter multiple O&D pairs or you can paste in a selection of O&D pairs from another source.

 15. What does the ‘User Preferences’ option do in the ‘My OAG’ drop down box in OAG Schedules Analyser?